Immigration Litigation & Legal Services

 Legal Action – Tactical Urgent or Non-Urgent High Court Litigation

 We will require you to merely sign off court papers prepared by our law firm that set out the factual matrix in a carefully constructed manner together with the legal remedies relied upon to compel the Department of Home Affairs to provide the delayed outcome.

 You do not go to court but are merely expected to be available to sign off the court documents.
 It is simple as that.

 - REJECTION OF APPLICATION FOR TEMPORARY OR PERMANENT RESIDENCE

-- Foreign applies for either temporary or permanent residence and finally receives a letter of rejection advising that the application is denied with written reasons.
+- Foreigner applies for either temporary or permanent residence and finally receives a letter of rejection advising that the application is denied with written reasons.